MartinaNyberg/GEC-swedish/README.md

 # GEC-swedish
 Grammatical Error Correction for Swedish, done as a Master's Thesis project in Language Technology.
-Written in Python 3, the code constitutes two approaches to Grammatical Error Correction, found in their respective subfolders:
+Written in Python 3, the code constitutes two approaches to Grammatical Error Correction, found in their respective folders:
 1. Machine Translation
 2. Language Model scoring